-The possibility of such cooperation between the WTO and other international organizations is provided for in Article III: 58 of the Agreement Establishing the WTO.
+The possibility of such cooperation between the WTO and other international organizations is provided for in Article III: $5^7$ of the Agreement Establishing the WTO.

-In carrying out the direction to "cooperate with other international organizations within their respective authorities" in preparing the report, as requested in the Leaders Declaration at the G-20 London Summit meeting, the respective organizations work within the legal framework of their
+In carrying out the direction to "cooperate with other international organizations within their respective authorities" in preparing the report, as requested in the Leaders Declaration at the G-20 London Summit meeting, the respective organizations work within the legal framework of their existing authorities/duties.

-7 The latest report was published in November 2017. https://www.wto.org/english/news_e/news17_e/trdev_08nov17_e.htm existing authorities/duties.
 More concretely, the WTO uses Annex 3 of the Agreement Establishing the WTO as the legal basis in conducting this activity, which is considered to contribute to the objectives of the TPRM.